 With that in mind, you should salt liberally to melt the ice.
 Also, focus on breaking up icicles that might be hanging over your roof.
 This is particularly important when they’re over high traffic areas like the porch.

-Note that large icicle formation is a sign of poor insulation.
+Note that large icicle formations, also known as ice dams, are a sign of poor insulation.
 The heat is traveling out of your home, melting the snow on the roof and causing it to drip down.
 Paying to have your home properly insulated would save you on heating bills.
 Installing insulation is even something you could DIY.

 Prepare For Power Outages

 Although we mostly associate power outages with summer thunderstorms, it’s important to realize that a severe snowstorm can knock out the electrical as well.
 In some ways, it’s more of a problem when you lose power in the winter because it could knock out your heating.

 If you’re lucky enough to have a generator on hand, it would probably be good to make sure that’s working.
 If you must start your generator, do so outdoors in a well-ventilated area to avoid carbon monoxide poisoning from the fumes.
 Be sure to also keep your gas in approved safety containers.

 These are tasks that should be done multiple times a year, no matter where you live.
 By completing these tasks, you’re ensuring the safety and integrity of your property.